There are lots of easy steps every-day people can take to help prevent crime. Think about taking these simple steps to protect your home and car.

 - Report suspicious activity to the nearest police department.

 - Record and retain the model and serial number along with the receipt and purchase date of your bike.
-You can use this simple form to keep a record of your bike.

-- Engrave your driver’s license or state ID number on the bike frame starting with the two letter initials of the issuing state.
+- Engrave your driver’s license or state ID number on the bike frame starting with the two-letter initials of the issuing state.
 This is recognized nationally.

 - Place a card with your information inside the handlebar tube to prove ownership.